 After having made our base in Potsdam, we were an easy 30 minute train ride from Berlin.
 And Berlin is as cool a city as we visited in our travels.
 Unlike Potsdam, most cafe, museum, theater, and store employees speak English.
 So that was an added bonus.
 When in Potsdam, we either had to rely on our skill of miming and charades or simply make sure we had a Freeman with us.
 Their entire family of 5 is fluent in German.
 I forgot to mention that they are Americans.
 After feeling called to help launch a church, specifically its music ministry, they moved to Germany 2+ years ago.
 They fully submersed themselves into German culture by learning the language through 8-hour, 5-day-a-week German classes.
 Hardcore.
 Impressive.
 Badass.

-It’s not often that you meet a family that you simply click with.
-ALL of you.
+It's not often that you meet a family that you simply click with.
 We were able to goof off comfortably around one another and get to the deepest levels of the heart with honest, vulnerable conversation.
 It cannot be stressed enough how much we needed them.
 Thank you Lord.

 We are currently in a holding pattern.
 We believe our next life step will likely be overseas.
 We have no idea what that looks like.
 We have no idea when that will be.
 We are fervently praying for guidance and clarity.